35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 Having spelt out the importance of affordable housing in Peckham, ACA then lays out the shortcomings of Berkeley’s proposals.
 They first show how even the local plan requirement of 35% affordable housing over-delivers free-market housing and under-delivers affordable housing, when measured against housing need; anything less than 35% obviously creates a greater imbalance [^5].

 ACA then address the *‘half-a-loaf is better than no loaf’* argument by pointing out that the simple loss of affordable housing is not the whole story.
-The development would overwhelmingly be comprised of smaller homes, attractive to first-time buyers and investors, but unaffordable to local households - who are therefore likely to displaced by wealthier ones (a visit to Elephant Park, formerly the Heygate estate, shows how this works) [^6].
+The development would overwhelmingly be comprised of smaller homes, attractive to first-time buyers and investors, but unaffordable to most local households - who are therefore likely to displaced by wealthier ones (a visit to Elephant Park, formerly the Heygate estate, shows how this works) [^6].

 ### The viability of the Aylesham development